 Participants in the Footy Means Business program are nominated through their local AFL State body.
 Participants must meet a number of criteria requirements to be eligible.

-Please contact your Indigenous Programs Manager in your state to find out more.
-If you have been nominated, please click on the "Register Here" button below.
+Please contact your State Indigenous Programs Manager to find out more.